OpenSLO/slogen/README.md

 -a, --apply             :   apply the generated terraform config as well -c, --clean             :   clean the old tf files for which openslo config were not found in the path args -h, --help              :   help for slogen
+    --asModule          :   whether to generate the terraform config as a module --useViewHash      :   whether to use descriptive or hashed name for the scheduled views, hashed names ensure data for old view is not used when the query for it changes

 Use "slogen [command] --help" for more information about a command.
 Example config with inline comment explaining the various fields